 Computer systems play a crucial role in your company’s daily operations.
 Problems with those systems can disrupt your operations—and those disruptions can lead to lost productivity, lost customers, and lost business opportunities.
-All of which hurts your bottom line.
 Consequently, keeping your computer systems secure and operating at peak efficiency needs to be a top priority.

 To help ensure safe, efficient computer systems, you need to monitor and manage all facets of your IT environment regularly.
 This means you need to:

 Applying software updates is a task that sometimes gets postponed or ignored, but it is crucial that you apply updates promptly.
 Proper patch management helps to fix any bugs discovered in your applications as well as provide enhancements.
 Most importantly, though, updates close known security vulnerabilities, which helps protect your computer systems from cyberattacks.